raksiarz/htmx-contacts-app/README.md

 # htmx-contacts-app

-Simple app for managing contacts made using htmx and using hypermedia approach
+Simple app for managing contacts made using htmx and hypermedia approach